mertcanozdemir/CMRxRecon2025/README.md

 ## About
 **Welcome to the Cardiac MRI Reconstruction Challenge 2025 (CMRxRecon2025)！**
-The CMRxRecon2025 (also known as CMRxUniversalRecon) Challenge is a part of the 27th International Conference on Medical Image Computing and Computer Assisted Intervention, MICCAI 2024, which will be held from October 6th to 10th 2024 in Marrakesh, Morocco.
+The CMRxRecon2025 (Towards Foundation Model) Challenge is a part of the 28th International Conference on Medical Image Computing and Computer Assisted Intervention, MICCAI 2025, which will be held from September 23rd to 27th 2025 in Daejeon, Republic of Korea.

 [Website](https://cmrxrecon.github.io/2025) |